 Consider, for example, what we have been doing with efforts involving the digitisation of the project management (PM) process.
 We need to carefully manage the ordering and procurement, fabrication and assembly of millions of individual components, and manage extremely complex projects.
 What if we could automate some of this, kick out the exceptions for analysis, and ignore the rest?

 Some companies are already exploring this idea.
 Canada’s Fluor Corp is working with IBM’s Watson AI system to explore how to take existing digitised projects and analyse the data within for insight on rising costs, schedule delays, supply chain problems, or errors in estimates, forecasts and project risks.
 Consider it BIM on steroids!

 It’s when we marry AI concepts with robotics that things become really interesting in the construction sector.
 Robotics is already making its way felt in the sector in a very significant way.

 We have been busy automating the building process itself.
-Certainly the entire process of the automation of the construction process has been moving quickly within the residential sector.
+Certainly, the entire process of the automation of the construction process has been moving quickly within the residential sector.

 The UK-based Legal & General, for instance, has been aggressively working to disrupt the business of home construction through the ability to manufacture homes on high-tech production lines that when completed, are ready to live in, with carpets, curtains and white goods already in place.
-What they are really doing is disrupting the concept of construction by moving away from building in sites with blocks, to building utilising robots in factories with subsequent assembly on site.
+What they are really doing is disrupting the concept of construction by moving away from building in sites with blocks, to building utilizing robots in factories with subsequent assembly on site.